brettshollenberger/easy_ml/README.md

 - Deployment and versioning
 - Evaluating model performance

-With a dead-simple point-and-click interface, EasyML makes it stupid easy to deploy your models.
+With a dead-simple point-and-click interface, EasyML makes it stupid easy to train and deploy.

 Oh yeah, and it's open source!